TommyTeaVee/FakeNews/README.md

     `git clone https://github.com/pnpjss/FakeNews.git`

--   Navigate to the '/fakenews' directory using cd /
+-   Navigate to the '/fakenews' directory using the cd command
 -   In your terminal enter:

     `php -S localhost:8000`